FlavScents AInsights Entry for 2,6-Dimethyl Pyrazine (CAS: 108-50-9)

 5. Use in Fragrances

-In fragrance applications, 2,6-dimethyl pyrazine is utilized for its ability to impart a warm, nutty, and roasted character.
+In fragrance applications, 2,6-dimethyl pyrazine is used to impart a warm, nutty, and roasted character.
 It is commonly found in gourmand and oriental fragrance families, where it acts as a modifier or impact note.
 Typical concentrations in fragrance formulations are low, often less than 0.1%, due to its potent aroma.
 The compound contributes primarily to the middle notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts